ArjunS18/leetcode_solutions/README.md

 # leetcode_solutions
 In this repository, I have updated the solutions for the interesting Leetcode problems I have solved.
+The solutions are in mostly in python and C programming languages.

 Odd even linked list: https://leetcode.com/problems/odd-even-linked-list/